 Back then in November 2009, I was a 14-year-old teenager and I was building stuff on the Facebook Platform.
 Normally I was developing stupid apps, that tell you some random stuff, like from 0% to 100%, how handsome are you?
-The kind of games your grandma or aunt play on Facebook today.
+The kind of games your grandma or aunt plays on Facebook today.

 I didn’t have a lot of technical experience building stuff, I have been programming in Visual Basic for four years and I started with PHP and web development around one year ago.